Faculty and Staff Referral Guide

 As a staff or faculty member, you may be the first person students turn to when they need help.
-You are also in an excellent position to recognize certain distress signals indicating the possible presence of some emotional trouble or pending crisis.
+You are also in an excellent position to recognize certain distress signals that indicate the possible presence of emotional trouble or pending crisis.
 Your role in expressing concern and assisting a student in getting help can be quite significant in his or her life.
-Our purpose is to provide you with helpful information regarding both the recognition of the symptoms of serious problems as well as available referral resources.

 IDENTIFYING STUDENTS IN DISTRESS